SkylineCommunications/dataminer-docs-connectors/connector/doc/Advantech_8xADAM5050.md

 ## Usage

-This connector consists of a table **Status** on the **General** page.

-On that page, you can find all 16 channels for the 8 modules.
-The table has 128 entries where is possible to see the current status of the input and set it.
+On the **General** page, the connector displays a **Status** table, with all 16 channels for the 8 modules.
+The table has 128 entries showing the current status of the input and allowing you to configure it.

-This connector also has InterApp available to do remote sets from a different connector.
+This connector makes use of InterApp functionality to allow remote sets from a different connector.